Sherman Central School School Counseling Department

 Apply online at: www.crcfonline.org

 Seniors and one parent must obtain a FSA ID# to complete and file the FAFSA form for Federal Student Aid for college.
 Please go to: www.fafsa.gov and follow the instructions for completing this process.
-You may begin to complete this form after January 1, 2016.
-Federal/State tax forms for the 2015 filing year will be needed to complete the application.
+You may begin to complete this form after October 1 of every year using prior-prior year taxes.

 The State of New York provides funds to students to attend college at New York State schools only.
 Once you have completed the FAFSA form and listed a New York State college on your form, you will be directed to a link to complete the TAP Application.
 You may also go to: www.hesc.org to complete this process.